joedoyler/djangoProject_yourFit/README.md

 ## Emailing service

-As it stands the users profile page is a rather blank html page that simply displays the users username.

-Given more time I would add it in that on the users profile page their is a section that displays the users recipes and not anyone elses.
-Currently the user will have to sive through all the other recipes to check on their own.
+Given more time I would incorporate an emailing service through an API outlined in an earlier stage in the course

 ## Community chat page

-Having a page where members of the YourFIT website can display their progress/ thoughts and opionions on a timeline to improve on the community aspect to the app
+Having a page where members of the YourFIT website can display their progress/ thoughts and opionions on a timeline to improve on the community aspect to the app.

+Taking the same logic as the recipe website where users can post recipes to a directory for all to see I would have that feature only it would be a smaller form asking for a daily update of your experience with the site / exercise tips people want to share.

 # Technologies Used